scwangdyd/zero_shot_hoi/README.md

 ## Training a model and running inference

 ### 1. Human-Object Region Proposals Network (HORPN) only
-This example is provided for training the human-object region proposals network (i.e., not for the interactive object detection and interaction detection but only generating region proposals of human-interacting objects).
+This example is provided for training the human-object region proposals network (i.e., not for the interactive object detection and interaction detection but only generating region proposals for interacting objects).
 The HORPN is used as the first stage of two-stage detectors (e.g., Faster R-CNN).
 Here we use Resnet-50-FPN as backbone.
-The model will be trained on the `VCOCO_train_seen` set which includes only the training images of seen objects.
-Please refer to the file `configs/horpn_only.yaml` for more configuration details.
+The model will be trained on the `vcoco_train_known` set which includes only the images and annotations of known objects.
+Please hard-code the path to images and annotation files in `lib/data/datasets/builtin.py` before runing the code.

 ```
-# To train HORPN (only)
+# To train HORPN
-python tools/train_net.py \
+python train_net.py --num-gpus 2 \
-  --cfg configs/horpn_only.yaml \
-  OUTPUT_DIR res/horpn_only
+  --config-file configs/horpn_only.yaml OUTPUT_DIR ./output/horpn_only
 ```

-To run inference on `VCOCO_val` which includes images of both seen and novel/seen objects.
+To run inference on `vcoco_val` which includes images of both known and novel objects.

 ```
-# To run inference with HORPN (only)
+# To run inference to evaluate HORPN
-python tools/test_net.py \
+python train_net.py --eval-only --num-gpus 2 \
-  --cfg configs/horpn_only.yaml \
+  --config-file configs/horpn_only.yaml \
-  TEST.WEIGHTS res/horpn_only/vcoco_train_seen/generalized_rcnn/model_final.pth \
+  MODEL.WEIGHTS ./output/horpn_only/model_final.pth \
-  OUTPUT_DIR res/horpn_only
+  OUTPUT_DIR ./output/horpn_only
 ```

 **Expected results**
-- The generated region proposals (`proposals.pkl`) will be saved under `res/horpn_only/vcoco_val`
 - Inference time should around 0.168s/image (on V100 GPU)
 - The evaluation results of generated proposals will be listed, e.g, AR@100, AR@500, Recall(IoU=0.5)@100, Recall(IoU=0.5)@500